xuset/idb-kv-store/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/xuset-idb-kv.svg)](https://saucelabs.com/u/xuset-idb-kv)

-idb-kv-store uses asynchronous get/set operations to persist everything in IndexedDB.
-Sometimes IndexedDB is needed over something like localStorage due to storage size constraints or simply, localStorage is not available within web workers.
-Since IndexedDB presents a complex api, storing simple key-value pairs can be complicated which this project greatly simplifies.
-Since everything is persisted to IndexedDB, the data you store is available across multiple web sessions and within web workers.
+idb-kv-store uses asynchronous operations to persist and retrieve key-value pairs from the underlying database.
+The idb-kv-store instance presents a much simpler api than IndexedDB, doesn't have the very limiting data size constraints of localStorage, and the persisted data is available between different instances, web sessions, and web workers.

+Additionally, the 'change' event allows users to listen for database changes that occur in different instances, windows, or workers.

 This module can be used with [browserify](http://browserify.org/) or the [idbkvstore.min.js](https://raw.githubusercontent.com/xuset/idb-kv-store/master/idbkvstore.min.js) script can be included which will attach `IdbKvStore` to `window`.